Pros and Cons of the Social Media Algorithm Age

 Social Media Algorithms

-After reading the above, you are probably realizing that algorithms are and can be a good thing.
+Now, you are probably realizing that algorithms can be a good thing.
 They are an incredibly useful tool that plays out in the background of your life, accomplishing tasks without your knowledge.
 However, some algorithms play a more prevalent role in your day-to-day activities, good and bad.

 Targeted Social Media Marketing Ads: